ethanm88/ethanm88.github.io/_pages/about.md

 referrerPolicy="no-referrer-when-downgrade"></a></div></noscript>
 <!-- End of Statcounter Code -->

 Hello!
 I am a ML Ph.D. student at Georgia Tech where I work on Natural Language Processing (NLP) and am advised by [Prof. Alan Ritter](http://aritter.github.io/).
-Previously, I have interned at the [Center for Human-Compatible Artificial Intelligence (CHAI)](https://humancompatible.ai/) at UC Berkeley working in [Prof. Stuart Russell's](https://people.eecs.berkeley.edu/~russell/) group.
+Previously, I interned at the [Center for Human-Compatible Artificial Intelligence (CHAI)](https://humancompatible.ai/) at UC Berkeley working in [Prof. Stuart Russell's](https://people.eecs.berkeley.edu/~russell/) group.

 <!-- **Current Research Interests:** I am interested in building and evaluating efficient human-in-the-loop (HITL) systems and investigating applications of HITL learning that can be deployed to critical domains (e.g. misinformation).
 Additionally, I am interested in large language model (LLM) robustness, specifically as it relates to privacy-preservation and model hijacking.